-According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide cases each year.
+According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide incidents each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
 It’s commonly associated with wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.

-- If you do have a CO detector that is battery-powered, check or replace the batteries regularly; at least every 90 days.
+- Existing CO2 detectors should be checked regularly (at least every 90 days).
 It's also a good idea to replace the detector every 3-5 years.

-- If you experience or have experienced a few of the symptoms stated above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.
+- If you experience or have experienced a few of the symptoms mentioned above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.